-The organisers of a new walking and cycling conference, which aims to recognise the importance of active travel in London, have issued a call for papers.
+The organisers of a new walking and cycling conference, which aims to recognise the importance of active travel in London, have issued a final call for papers.

 The London Walking and Cycling Conference takes place at the Guildhall on 24 May and is being hosted by the London Borough of Hackney and the City of London Corporation.